lasercata/SKRIDPlatform/README.md

 Finally you can launch the database with the `Start` button.
 To test queries, you can use the `Open` button that will create a window with a query prompt.

-Go to the file `assets/data/DATABASENAME/cmdPopulate.cql` (where `DATABASENAME` is the folder name of the current database), and make sure to replace all the path with your current path.

-You can finally paste the content of the modified file into the prompt and run it to add the data.

-Repeat the same steps with the other databases.

-To correct the database (frequencies are not correct, thus compilated fuzzy queries will fail), paste the queries from `config/data_corrections.cypher` in the prompt of neo4j-desktop.

-Note: if you want to add a new database, do not forget to rerun the correction queries.

 ### Generate files and load database <a name='generate-files'></a>
 Now that the database is ready, let's generate the data to fill it.